 What is the process for checking in?

 New and returning students should arrive as notified to complete the check-in process.
 Unless otherwise approved by the Office of Student Life, no student may move into the residential facilities before their designated date.
 Upon initial check-in, all residential students are required to inspect their assigned space and complete a Room/Suite/Apartment Condition Report (RCR) of the furnishings and condition of the space.
 An RCR must be completed each time a student moves into or out of a residential facility room.
-Failure to do so will result in a fine for an unapproved room change.
+Failure to do so will result in loss of appeal rights for damage charges.
 The resident(s) of the space assigned shall be responsible for any loss, damage, repair or replacement of the furnishings and the conditions of the space during the term of occupancy.

 What is the process for checking out?